techthoughts2/fermiparadox/site/content/theories.md

 {{% bootstrap-blockquote author="Baxter, Stephen, 2001, The Planetarium Hypothesis: A Resolution of the Fermi Paradox, Journal of the British Interplanetary Society, Vol. 54" %}}
 Beyond a certain distance, the perceived universe is a simulated reality.
 This illusion, created by a [Type III civilization](https://en.wikipedia.org/wiki/Kardashev_scale) capable of manipulating matter and energy on galactic scales, is intended to keep us in perpetual isolation.
 Our loneliness is engineered.
 {{% /bootstrap-blockquote %}}

+## Advanced civilizations are purposefully eliminated

+{{% bootstrap-blockquote author="?" %}}
+There is an active force within the cosmos that actively seeks out and eliminates other civilizations.
+{{% /bootstrap-blockquote %}}

+* A Type 3 civilization actively monitors for, and seeks to eliminate emerging civilizations.